-East West Rail is a complex project, particularly when there's multiple connection stages and delivery partners.
+The East West Rail project is complex, particularly when there's multiple connection stages and delivery partners.

 The below guide gives more detail about the key stakeholders we're working with, and what their relationship is to East West Rail.

 A quick guide to whose helping us deliver East West Rail